Skip to content

 Wiidookaw (How we can help)

-Roberta Frantzis is Anishnabe from Saugeen and Neyaashiinigmiing and Cree/Metis from Moose Factory, as well as European heritage.
-She has been in the helping profession for 20 years.
-In that time, she has worked with a lot of Mama’s and Auntie’s, navigating all sorts of challenges.
+Roberta Frantzis is Anishnaabekwe from Saugeen, Métis from the Red River and has ancestral links from Moose Factory, as well as European heritage.
+She has been in the helping profession for 20+ years.
+In that time, she has worked with children, youth and families.

-As a registered Social Worker (RSW), a Mama of two boys, and a fierce Auntie, Roberta started Ninoshenh Counseling from the vital need she saw for Mama’s and Auntie’s to have more support.
-All too often, they are caregiving without the village to wrap around them.
-We know the more support Mama’s and Auntie’s have and truly feel connected to, the better outcomes there is for families.
+As a registered Social Worker (RSW), a Mama of two children, and a fierce Auntie, Roberta started Ninoshenh Counseling Inc. from the vital need she saw for therapeutic spaces to have an Indigenous approach.
+All of Roberta’s life experiences and training have been a path toward supporting our communities to create this healing space.
+All too often, people and especially caregivers, do not have a village to wrap around them.
+We know that the more support we have and truly feel connected to, the better the outcomes are for individuals, families, and communities.
+This Kinship approach is our traditional way of being.

 “With every generation of children comes the chance to create a Canada anew.
 A chance to create a First Nations community anew.
 One that represents the ancestors’ dreams of that community.”